lachrist/aran/README.md

 ## Hooks

 Hooks are functions that are called before executing statement / expression of a given Mozilla-Parser type as described at https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API.
-Hooks only receive static information and their return value is never used.
+Hooks only receive static syntactical information and their return value is never used.
 All hooks are optional.

 Hook | Target | Hook inserted before :----|:-------|:--------------------